The Responsibility of the Prosecuting Authority to End Arbitrary Persecution

 The report of the Royal Commission is not only merciless in its criticism of drug prohibition.
 It demonstrates that the persecuted come under the protection of human rights, that the state is responsible for ensuring an effective remedy and that further analyses are necessary.

-Just as these groups have asked the higher prosecuting authority for national guidelines for medical users who wish to report themselves to the police, AROD wants the Director of Public Prosecutions to provide guidelines in cases where recreational users, sellers and manufacturers contact the police.
+Just as medical users have asked the higher prosecuting authority for national guidelines for those who wish to come forward, AROD wants the Director of Public Prosecutions to do the same in cases where recreational users, sellers and manufacturers contact the police.
 It is enormously important for the rule of law that a bigger picture of rights is clarified, and it is the hope of the persecuted groups that the Director has the integrity needed to deal with the sins of the past.

-The Director himself calls for a more in-depth assessment, one that takes a closer look at challenges posed by the drug law to the police, and the prosecuting authority can, with good reason, agree with the demands of the persecuted.
-They want the same as moral employees of the prosecution: They want to make sure that the country’s laws are within the framework defined by human rights and common sense so that law and order and right and wrong are the same.
+The Director himself calls for a more in-depth assessment, one that takes a closer look at challenges posed to the police, and the prosecuting authority can, with good reason, agree with the demands of the persecuted.
+Drug users and human rights defenders want the same as moral employees of the prosecution: They want to make sure that the country’s laws are within the framework defined by human rights and common sense so that law and order and right and wrong are the same.
 They want to reassure the people of the country that they have a judiciary that honours its obligations to the persecuted, and they want to build a bridge over the distance that exists between prohibitionists and the reform movement.

-These reform activists claim that a human rights analysis, properly conducted and understood, will help us all see more clearly.
+Those who look at this from a principled perspective believe that a human rights analysis, properly conducted and understood, will help us all see more clearly the problem with drug prohibition.
 No one is served by the ambiguity that prevails, and because the political process has overlooked human rights, more and more users, manufacturers and suppliers are considering contacting the police.

-The AROD has therefore asked the Director of Public Prosecutions for a circular that clarifies the prosecution’s responsibility in cases where drug offenders apply for the protection of human rights.
-We request that the Director, in this letter, reminds the employees of the higher prosecuting authority of their ethical responsibility so that the police and prosecution will support the demand for an effective remedy and facilitate the fulfilment of the rule of law guarantees.
+AROD has, therefore, asked the Director of Public Prosecutions for a circular that clarifies the prosecution’s responsibility in cases where drug offenders apply for the protection of human rights.
+We request that the Director, in this letter, reminds the employees of the higher prosecuting authority about their ethical responsibility so that the police and the prosecution support the demand for an effective remedy and facilitate the fulfilment of the rule of law guarantees.

-This is not just to secure long-ignored rights, as civil society suffers.
+This is not just to secure long-ignored individual rights.
 Another consequence of the status quo is the destructive effect that an overlooked catalogue of rights has on the authority of the state and the morale of civil servants.
-The police and the prosecution authorities are, more than any other agency, dependent on anchoring in healthy values; otherwise, the ripple effects are catastrophic, and the current regime is contrary to ethical guidelines and Circular no. 3/2018.
+The police and the prosecution authorities are, more than any other agency, dependent on the adoption of healthy values; otherwise, the ripple effects are catastrophic, and the current regime acts contrary to the ethical guidelines and Circular no. 3/2018 (the quality circular).

 It sounds good on paper, but this is not the current status.
-“The rule of law, equality before the law, and the individual’s fundamental freedom and autonomy”, or “ethical reflections” around this, have been non-existent in the area of drug policy.
+“The rule of law, equality before the law, and the individual’s fundamental freedom and autonomy” or the “ethical reflections” around this have been non-existent in the area of drug policy.
 Moreover, looking at the contact that civil society and NGOs have had with the employees in the police and the Prosecuting Authority, it is clear that the agents of the state do not want this.
 A culture has evolved where an oversized enemy image sets the agenda, and no one wants to look more closely at the preconditions.
 Despite this, the instructions are clear.
-As the Director of Public Prosecutions says about goals and values,
+The Director of Public Prosecutions is to abide by the following goals and values:

 Discord within the police

 This is a controversial issue, and a circular on the right to an effective remedy (and the state’s duty to realise this) will possibly infuriate some.
 However, it is the natural step forward.
-Firstly, the Higher Prosecuting Authorities will clarify another issue intimately related to principles that must be weighed heavily to maintain a humane, liberal rule of law.
-This is of great importance for the Director’s support of the proposal of the Royal Commission to remove punishments, and the principle should not be ignored when it comes to the rights of the persecuted, even if that would be convenient to the status quo.
+First, the Higher Prosecuting Authorities will clarify another issue that is intimately related to the principles that must be weighed heavily to maintain a humane, liberal rule of law.
+The weight of these principles ensured the Director’s support for the proposal of the Royal Commission to remove punishments, and it should not be ignored when it comes to the rights of the persecuted, even if that would be convenient to the status quo.

 It is psychologically understandable that the prohibitionists are standing their ground.
 The fear of the unknown is great, but it is well documented why a human rights perspective is incompatible with punishment.
-Human rights instead require a drug policy characterised by far more holistic thinking, as LEAP wants, and support for the NNPF is therefore indicative of a dysfunctional culture that has spread.
+Instead, human rights require a drug policy characterised by far more holistic thinking, as LEAP wants, and support for the NNPF is, therefore, indicative of a dysfunctional culture that has spread.

-It is far from certain that human rights can be defined within the narrow framework that is accepted by the prohibitionists.
-Despite this, the police, in their daily work, uncritically continue the persecution of offenders, and on the cognitive dissonance that arises when human rights are discussed, we can see that the prohibitionist ideology has an unhealthy grip on employees.
+It is impossible for human rights to be defined within the narrow framework that is accepted by the prohibitionists.
+Despite this, the police, in their daily work, uncritically continue the persecution of offenders and the cognitive dissonance that arises when human rights are discussed, indicates that the prohibitionist ideology has an unhealthy grip on employees.

-In this sense, the police and prosecution authorities, just like the persecuted groups, are victims of a formative mass psychosis from which society must find a way out.
+In this sense, the police and prosecution authorities, just like the persecuted groups, are victims of a mass formation psychosis that society must find a way out of.
 The public panic that the Royal Commission documented continues to affect individual minds unduly, and the Director of Public Prosecutions can now make an important contribution.